 The engine control module (ECM) is known by many other names, including the engine control unit (ECU).
 Whatever it is called, it has the same function.
 This vital component sends messages to the motor to ensure proper operation.

 When the engine control module (ECM) starts to fail, it leads to many performance issues.
-We look at the bad ECM symptoms, its location, and the estimated replacement cost.
+I look at the bad ECM symptoms, its location, and the estimated replacement cost.
 Let’s take a quick look at the signs.

 1. Check Engine Light

 All modern vehicles come equipped with a Check Engine Light to let you know when something is wrong.
-While this light can illuminate as a result of a long list of troubles, having a bad ECM is one.
+While this light can illuminate as a result of a long list of troubles, having a bad ECM is one of them.